Xenos6666/TPT2_scripts/packages/factory/README.md

 # Factory package

 This package manages auto-crafting of everything in the factory.
+An alternate version with more features made by d0sboot can be found [there](https://github.com/d0sboots/PerfectTower/blob/main/README.md#factory-automation).

 The package will prioritize using items already present in your inventory instead of crafting new ones, and it will always leave at least one dust of each tier.